The program is open to any high school student who is in a public, private, or parochial school, or in a home-schooled program.

 - Only registered students may ask questions during the lecture.
 If you have a question, please ask it outside of the lecture room.

 - The venue belongs to the students.
 We want to have a safe environment where students can freely ask questions.

 - We have had adults get enthusiastic and dominate the questioning on a couple of occasions — we feel that this scenario intimidates students and discourages them from actively participating in the discussion.

 - Please refrain from using your laptop computer in the lecture hall as it could be distracting to students.

-All adults and siblings should check with the SMP receptionist to see if they can attend the lecture.
+All adults should check with the SMP receptionist on Saturday morning to see if they may attend the lecture that day.
 They do not need to register.

 Only a few of the tours can accommodate non-SMP registrants.
-Parents and siblings should not assume that they may join the tours – check with the receptionist to see if today’s tour can accept extra participants.
+Adults should not assume that they may join the tours – check with the receptionist to see if today’s tour can accept extra participants.
 Please respect the guidelines, above, when on the tour.

-On graduation day, we have a question and answer session for parents.
+We encourage and welcome parents and siblings to attend SMP on graduation day.
+We have a parallel question and answer session for parents (usually in Curia II).
 Siblings may attend either the Q&A or the final lecture (space permitting).

-High school teachers are welcome to attend, but we ask that they respect the above guidelines.
-SMP leaders are especially eager to hear, and to answer, your questions after the lecture.
+High school teachers are welcome to attend, but we ask that they respect the guidelines for adults.
+SMP leaders are especially eager to hear, and to answer, your questions outside the lecture.

 Additionally, Fermilab offers many programs for you.